 The functional currency for most of our foreign subsidiaries is the respective local currency, of which the notable exceptions are our subsidiaries in Israel and Canada, whose functional currencies are the U.S. dollar.
 Most of our revenue and materials purchased from suppliers are denominated in or linked to the U.S. dollar.
 Transactions denominated in currencies other than a functional currency (primarily compensation and benefits costs of foreign operations) are converted to the functional currency on the transaction date, and any resulting assets or liabilities are further translated at each reporting date and at settlement.
 Gains and losses recognized upon such translations are included within other income (expense), net in the consolidated statements of operations.
-We recorded \$1.0 million, \$1.4 million and \$0.9 million of net foreign currency gains for the years ended January 31, 2013, 2012 and 2011, respectively.
+We recorded net foreign currency losses of \$6.1 million, and net foreign currency gains of \$1.0 million and \$1.4 million for the years ended January 31, 2014, 2013 and 2012, respectively.

-In those instances where a foreign subsidiary has a functional currency other than the U.S. dollar, revenue and expenses are translated into U.S. dollars using average exchange rates for the reporting period, while assets and liabilities are translated into U.S. dollars using period-end rates.
+For consolidated reporting purposes, in those instances where a foreign subsidiary has a functional currency other than the U.S. dollar, revenue and expenses are translated into U.S. dollars using average exchange rates for the reporting period, while assets and liabilities are translated into U.S. dollars using periodend rates.
 The effects of foreign currency translation adjustments are included in stockholders' equity as a component of accumulated other comprehensive income (loss) in the accompanying consolidated balance sheets.